CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Solution: 10  from the first console.log.
+The second one will give an error because y is not defined in that scope.

 ## Question 3